 James Hayden has a great piece that explains why tweaking your cache parameters is a must and is not a one time job.
 If you run your own servers, tools like mysqltuner provide additional tuning information once you have had a chance to run the service for a few days.
 And it is always a good idea to go look at system variables or run the DB adviser to see if there is anything that is in need of a quick fix.

 3. Wp-config hacks.

 There are three that matter in terms of speed.
 The first is increasing PHP Memory.
 The second is turning post revisions off or limiting them to a reasonable 3.
 The third is turning WP internal object cache on.
 See WordPress configuration tricks for more details.

 4. Apache tuning and optimization.

 By the time you get down to Apache tuning, bulk of the optimization work is already done.
 Theme Foundry has great posts on the minimal settings you need to change to tune Apache for WordPress.

 And that is it.
 That is all that it took us to meet all of our page speed goals listed above.
 Once the R&D and testing was done, the exercise took a weekend to deploy and test on a backup server and then took just under an hour to roll out on our production environment.

 Was it worth it?
 Here is what I would suggest.
 One interesting test of whether your site speed experiment was successful is to keep an eye on Googlebot crawl statistics on your google webmaster page.
 Since we rolled out the changes, interesting things have been happening to those graphs.
 It is too soon to pass a verdict but let’s see what the next few weeks bring.

-For now we are just happy that the our pages load amazingly fast on smartphones and tablet on 3G and LTE networks.
-That is reward enough.
+For now, we are just happy that our pages load amazingly fast on smartphones and tablet on 3G and LTE networks.
+That is rewarding enough.